-Before joining HoA, Yuthika worked in the Asia Department of the British Museum (2014-15).
+Before joining HoA, Dr Sharma worked in the Asia Department of the British Museum (2014-15).
 She was also AHRC Cultural Engagement fellow in the Department of History at UCL as part of the Leverhulme Trust funded project, The East India Company at Home (2013).
-Most recently, she was a collaborator for the Leverhulme Trust funded British Museum-Oxford University research network project, Empires of Faith (2017).
+Most recently, she collaborated on the Leverhulme Trust funded British Museum-Oxford University research project, Empires of Faith (2017).

 Imagining the Divine (Oct 2017-March 2018) Ashmolean Museum, Oxford University.
 Co-curator with Jas Elsner et.al.